Low-SES and First-Generation Students

 - Reed’s Trimet subsidy: You can buy a monthly Trimet pass for 50% off, or $50, at the cashier’s window on the 300-level of Eliot Hall.
 They’re open Monday through Friday, from 10 AM to 4 PM.
 This is open to all students, not just low-SES ones, so don’t worry about bringing income documentation or anything - but make sure to bring cash or a check, and your Reed ID!

 - Trimet’s low-income program: If you’re enrolled in certain assistance programs or have a household income below a certain amount, and can provide documentation of that, you’re eligible for reduced fares through Trimet.
 Unlike the Reed option, this discount applies to all passes, not just month passes, and it ranges from 50% to 72%.
-A month pass through Trimet costs only $28, so this is a much more economical option than Reed’s if you qualify.
+A monthly honored citizen pass through Trimet costs only $28.
+Current Reed students who qualify for and register for an honored citizen bus pass can have the $28 monthly pass fully subsidized by Reed—learn more about the honored citizen pass here.

 - Carpooling: Sharing a ride can be a cheap and efficient way to get where you need to be, as long as you can find someone to share it with.